How You Learn

 Archaeology has been taught at Cambridge for more than a century and our staff are at the forefront of research, involving students through fieldwork and research projects.

-The University’s excellent resources include the Cambridge Archaeological Unit, a well-equipped IT suite, purpose built laboratories and dedicated libraries.
+The University’s excellent resources include the dedicated professional field unit, the Cambridge Archaeological Unit, as well as a well-equipped IT suite, purpose built laboratories and dedicated libraries.
 In addition, the Museum of Archaeology and Anthropology and the Fitzwilliam Museum provide access to extensive collections of primary sources of world importance.